LEE-HYUNSANG/UPBIT_ML/doc/config.md

 ## f5_f1_monitoring_list.json
 List of coins selected by the **F5** machine learning pipeline.
 Each entry includes `symbol`, `thresh_pct` and `loss_pct`.
 The **F1** and **F2** modules load this file to know which coins should be monitored in real time.
+This file is cleared whenever `app.py` starts.

 ## f1_f5_data_collection_list.json
 Coins that should be collected for ML training.
 The **F1** module maintains this list and the